 I feel that today it makes no sense to talk about “elimination of leprosy” in the way this goal was defined in 1991.
 We want people to come to PHC and get treatment for leprosy and at the same time we say that leprosy has been eliminated.
-It means that we are giving two contradictory messages to people, which will confuse them.
+It means that we are giving two contradictory messages to people, which creates confusion.

 Over the past 3 decades, I have visited leprosy programmes in a large number of countries and seen the impact of MDT and the leprosy situation change in front of me.
 Today, most new cases of leprosy have few signs of the disease.
 If they take treatment, they get completely cured without any disfigurement.
 Thus, leprosy can be like any other curable disease.
 However, the situation is worse in far-away areas and even urban peripheries because of misconceptions and lack of awareness.
 People who come late for treatment, many of them end up with needless disfigurement.

 This is also true in India, where persons living in isolated areas do not get early access to leprosy treatment.

-At the same time, I don’t think that India is alone in such a situation.
-All countries where leprosy is endemic are facing it.
+All countries where leprosy is endemic are facing this situation.
 Many decision-makers and people think that leprosy has been defeated but in reality, they still have a significant problem and need good leprosy programmes to identify all the new cases and to treat them early so that they do not develop any disabilities due to the disease.

 Today leprosy is easily treatable.
 It is no longer a dreaded disease even if many persons carry prejudices against persons with leprosy because of lack of knowledge.

 Many countries including India, which have “eliminated leprosy”, continue to have significant number of new cases.
 I believe that we need to stop talking of “leprosy elimination” - today, it makes no sense.